edespino/cloudberry-site/docs/security/client-auth.md

     ```

 :::info
-Raising the values of these parameters may cause Cloudberry Database to request more shared memory.
+Raising the values of these parameters may cause Apache Cloudberry to request more shared memory.
 To mitigate this effect, consider decreasing other memory-related parameters such as `gp_cached_segworkers_threshold`.
 :::

 ## Encrypting Client/Server Connections

-Enable SSL for client connections to Cloudberry Database to encrypt the data passed over the network between the client and the database.
+Enable SSL for client connections to Apache Cloudberry to encrypt the data passed over the network between the client and the database.

-Cloudberry Database has native support for SSL connections between the client and the coordinator server.
+Apache Cloudberry has native support for SSL connections between the client and the coordinator server.
 SSL connections prevent third parties from snooping on the packets, and also prevent man-in-the-middle attacks.
 SSL should be used whenever the client connection goes through an insecure link, and must be used whenever client certificate authentication is used.

-Enabling Cloudberry Database in SSL mode requires the following items.
+Enabling Apache Cloudberry in SSL mode requires the following items.

 - OpenSSL installed on both the client and the coordinator server hosts (coordinator and standby coordinator).
 - The SSL files server.key (server private key) and server.crt (server certificate) should be correctly generated for the coordinator host and standby coordinator host.

     - The private key should not be protected with a passphrase.
-The server does not prompt for a passphrase for the private key, and Cloudberry Database start up fails with an error if one is required.
+The server does not prompt for a passphrase for the private key, and Apache Cloudberry start up fails with an error if one is required.
     - On a production system, there should be a key and certificate pair for the coordinator host and a pair for the standby coordinator host with a subject CN (Common Name) for the coordinator host and standby coordinator host.

     A self-signed certificate can be used for testing, but a certificate signed by a certificate authority (CA) should be used in production, so the client can verify the identity of the server.
 Either a global or local CA can be used.
 If all the clients are local to the organization, a local CA is recommended.

-- Ensure that Cloudberry Database can access server.key and server.crt, and any additional authentication files such as `root.crt` (for trusted certificate authorities).
-When starting in SSL mode, the Cloudberry Database coordinator looks for server.key and server.crt.
-As the default, Cloudberry Database does not start if the files are not in the coordinator data directory (`$COORDINATOR_DATA_DIRECTORY`).
+- Ensure that Apache Cloudberry can access server.key and server.crt, and any additional authentication files such as `root.crt` (for trusted certificate authorities).
+When starting in SSL mode, the Apache Cloudberry coordinator looks for server.key and server.crt.
+As the default, Apache Cloudberry does not start if the files are not in the coordinator data directory (`$COORDINATOR_DATA_DIRECTORY`).
 Also, if you use other SSL authentication files such as `root.crt` (trusted certificate authorities), the files must be on the coordinator host.

-    If Cloudberry Database coordinator mirroring is enabled with SSL client authentication, SSL authentication files must be on both the coordinator host and standby coordinator host and *should not be placed* in the default directory `$COORDINATOR_DATA_DIRECTORY`.
+    If Apache Cloudberry coordinator mirroring is enabled with SSL client authentication, SSL authentication files must be on both the coordinator host and standby coordinator host and *should not be placed* in the default directory `$COORDINATOR_DATA_DIRECTORY`.
 When coordinator mirroring is enabled, an `initstandby` operation copies the contents of the `$COORDINATOR_DATA_DIRECTORY` from the coordinator to the standby coordinator and the incorrect SSL key, and cert files (the coordinator files, and not the standby coordinator files) will prevent standby coordinator start up.

     You can specify a different directory for the location of the SSL server files with the `postgresql.conf` parameters `sslcert`, `sslkey`, `sslrootcert`, and `sslcrl`.

-Cloudberry Database can be started with SSL enabled by setting the server configuration parameter `ssl=on` in the `postgresql.conf` file on the coordinator and standby coordinator hosts.
+Apache Cloudberry can be started with SSL enabled by setting the server configuration parameter `ssl=on` in the `postgresql.conf` file on the coordinator and standby coordinator hosts.
 This `gpconfig` command sets the parameter:

 ```shell
 gpconfig -c ssl -m on -v off